MAJOR plans for the former Belvedere Hotel site in Bournemouth town centre have been unveiled.

 Demolition of the former Belvedere Hotel in BournemouthDemolition of the former Belvedere Hotel in Bournemouth

-Abigail Heath, a planner at Savills for Royal London Mutual, said: “It has been demonstrated by the extensive viability and marketing information submitted that a hotel use is not feasible under current market conditions, and the site should not be assessed as an existing tourism business.
+Abigail Heath, a planner at Savills for Royal London Asset Management Property, said: “It has been demonstrated by the extensive viability and marketing information submitted that a hotel use is not feasible under current market conditions, and the site should not be assessed as an existing tourism business.

 "The proposed development is of a high design quality, including a generous area of landscaping which will enhance the public realm on a key route through the centre.